severin-lemaignan/projet-cnrs/project.rst

 Amongst the research challenges that such an amodal representation would support, we can mention:

-- ensuring physically realistic model of the world (also known as the "flying video tapes" issue)
+- ensuring physically realistic model of the world (colloquially known as the "flying books" issue: perception inaccuracies lead to physically impossible environments),
-- managing several level of refinement of object's model (from partial point clouds to accurate CAD models)

 - managing plausible states for unseen/not visible/occluded objects
-  (probabilistic modeling, physics reasoning)
+  (probabilistic modeling, physics reasoning),

-- managing world discontinuities (e.g., one single blob turns out to be two different objects, next to each other)
+- managing non-monotonic models (e.g., upon closer inspection, one single perceived blob turns out to be two different objects, next to each other.
+The initial blob is removed, and replaced by two new objects),

-- representing suppositions (e.g. a human tells the robot that a box is behind him)
+- representing suppositions (e.g. a human tells the robot that a box lays behind it.
+Even if the robot can not see it, it represents a likely shape and location for the object.)

 - representing fields (e.g. the field of reachability of an object for an agent, a traversability map, etc.)

+- managing several level of refinement of object's model (from partial point clouds to accurate CAD models)

 Principled hybrid temporal/geometric/semantic reasoning is the natural follow-up